Nyarlathotep: Inspiration

 I had never heard the name NYARLATHOTEP before, but seemed to understand the allusion.
 Nyarlathotep was a kind of itinerant showman or lecturer who held forth in public halls and aroused widespread fear and discussion with his exhibitions.
 These exhibitions consisted of two parts—first, a horrible—possibly prophetic—cinema reel; and later some extraordinary experiments with scientific and electrical apparatus.
 As I received the letter, I seemed to recall that Nyarlathotep was already in Providence....
 I seemed to remember that persons had whispered to me in awe of his horrors, and warned me not to go near him.
 But Loveman's dream letter decided me....
 As I left the house I saw throngs of men plodding through the night, all whispering affrightedly and bound in one direction.
 I fell in with them, afraid yet eager to see and hear the great, the obscure, the unutterable Nyarlathotep.

 Will Murray has speculated that this dream image of Nyarlathotep may have been inspired by the inventor Nikola Tesla, whose well-attended lectures did involve extraordinary experiments with electrical apparatus and whom some saw as a sinister figure.

 Robert M. Price proposes that the name Nyarlathotep may have been subconsciously suggested to Lovecraft by two names from Lord Dunsany, an author he much admired.
 Alhireth-Hotep, a false prophet, appears in Dunsany's The Gods of Pegana, and Mynarthitep, a god described as "angry", appears in Dunsany's "The Sorrow of Search".

+In the novella "Mario and the Magician" (German: Mario und der Zauberer) by the German writer Thomas Mann, written in 1929, only a few years later than Lovecraft had his dream about Nyarlahotep, a family on their holidays in an Italian seaside town attends a performance by a magician and hypnotist, Cavaliere Cipolla, who uses his mental powers in an abusive way to overwhelmingly control his audience.
+The magician, whose body is somehow disfigured but who has a strong mind, represents the mesmerizing power of authoritarian leaders in Europe at the time — he is autocratic beyond any measure, misuses power for coercing the audience to do things which they would not do, and is able to subjugate the crowd, counterbalancing his inferiority complex by artificially boosting his self-confidence.
+Cipolla later gets assassinated on stage by Mario, a young man from the audience, who got particularly humiliated by him.
+This deed is not seen as a tragedy but as liberation by the author and the audience.